-Subject to regulations issued pursuant to this program, any employee or authorized representative(s) of employees shall be given the right to request an inspection.
+Subject to regulations issued pursuant to this Program Plan, any employee or authorized representative(s) of employees shall be given the right to request an inspection.

-No employee shall be discharged or discriminated against because such employee has filed any complaint or instituted or caused to be instituted any proceedings or inspection under, or relating to, this program.
+No employee shall be discharged or discriminated against because such employee has filed any complaint or instituted or caused to be instituted any proceedings or inspection under, or relating to, this Program Plan.

-Any employee who believes he or she has been discriminated against or discharged in violation of these sections may, within thirty (30) days after such violation occurs, have an opportunity to appear in a hearing before the Town Council for assistance in obtaining relief or to file a complaint with the Commissioner of Labor and Workforce Development alleging such discrimination.
+Any employee who believes he or she has been discriminated against or discharged in violation of these sections may, within thirty (30) days after such violation occurs, have an opportunity to appear in a hearing for reconsideration before the Safety Director for assistance in obtaining relief or to file a complaint with the Commissioner of Labor and Workforce Development alleging such discrimination.

-A copy of the Occupational Safety and Health Program for the Employees of the Town of Signal Mountain is available for inspection by any employee at the Town Hall, 1111 Ridgeway Avenue during regular office hours.
+A copy of the Occupational Safety and Health Program Plan for the Employees of the Town of Signal Mountain is available for inspection by any employee at the Town Hall, 1111 Ridgeway Ave., Signal Mountain, TN 37377, during regular office hours.